hiiamboris/red-wiki/REBOL-Core-Users-Guide:--A-walkthrough-with-Red.md

 ### 3. Script Arguments

-The `system/script` object for Red contains the following fields:
+The `system/script` object for Red contains the following fields that have initial values of `none`:

 `title`